mttcrn/polimi-CSE-notes/Natural Language Processing.md

 ![](./assets/matrix_decomposition.png)

-The most famous technique is Latent Dirichlet Allocation (LDA) (so named since it uses a Dirichlet prior when estimating the parameters).
+The most famous technique is **Latent Dirichlet Allocation** (LDA) (so named since it uses a Dirichlet prior when estimating the parameters).
-Also Latent Semantic Indexing (LSI) is used, which applies Singular Value Decomposition (SVD) to the TD-IDF matrix.
+Also **Latent Semantic Indexing** (LSI) is used, which applies **Singular Value Decomposition** (SVD) to the TD-IDF matrix.

-Topic modelling is used to generalizes the observed term count to make the document representations more dense & useful, and allows calculating more meaningful distances between documents.
+Topic modelling is used to generalize the observed term count to make the document representations more dense & useful, and allows calculating more meaningful distances between documents.
-Sometime it is used to visualize collections, since it represents topics by most frequent terms.
+Sometimes it is used to visualize collections, since it represents topics by most frequent terms.
 It is also common to show changes of collection over time.

 The generative model for LDA works as follow:
 1. choose word proportions for each topic.